 In July of 2011, the Alliance for Catholic Education launched the School Pastors' Institute (SPI), a leadership formation symposium for pastors of a Catholic school.
 Developed at the request of (arch)bishops around the country, the SPI is designed to respond to the unique and increasingly complex challenges and opportunities related to serving as a pastor of a parish school.
-Since 2011, the SPI has brought together nearly 700 pastors from 125 different (arch)dioceses to look more closely at the crucial role that the pastor plays in the parish school, as well as to foster best practices and collaboration among those engaged in this vital ministry.
+Since 2011, the SPI has brought together over 830 pastors from 134 different (arch)dioceses to look more closely at the crucial role that the pastor plays in the parish school, as well as to foster best practices and collaboration among those engaged in this vital ministry.

 This four-day, three-night conference on the campus of Notre Dame features a keynote address from a bishop, followed by a series of workshops focusing on a number of topics related to transformative school leadership, including Catholic Culture and Identity, Financial Management and Advancement, Formation of Personnel, Welcoming of Latino Children and Families, and the Pastor-Principal Relationship.

 All pastors attend the majority of sessions together, but there are specialized afternoon sessions for (1) Pastors of schools for the first time, (2) International priests who are new to the U.S. Catholic school system, (3) Pastors of schools with alternative governance models, and (4) associate pastors.

 This summer, there will be two opportunities to attend the SPI:

 - Monday, June 25 — Thursday, June 28, 2018

 - Monday, July 16 — Thursday, July 19, 2018